matttpt/quandary/README.md

 configured zone files and does not reload them if they have not changed.

 Note that SIGHUP triggers only a data reload.
-Changes to the configuration file outside of the `zones` array and the `tsig_keys` table are not applied without a full restart.
+Changes to the configuration file outside of the `zones` and `tsig_keys` arrays are not applied without a full restart.

 ### Logging